-- 1. continuation of current management by the U.S. Forest Service - 2. congressional action establishing a special designation to the study area - 3. congressional action that prohibits the exchange of lands to other than federal land management agencies - 4. transfer of the study area as a new unit in the national park system - 5. transfer management responsibility of a selected portion of the study area to Walnut Canyon National Monument, with continuation of current management of the remaining areas by the U.S. Forest Service - 6. a recommendation for congressional designation of the study area as wilderness - 7. joint agency management
+- 1. continuation of current management by the U.S. Forest Service - 2. congressional action establishing a special designation to the Study Area - 3. congressional action that prohibits the exchange of federal lands to other than federal land management agencies - 4. transfer of the Study Area as a new unit in the national park system - 5. transfer management responsibility of a selected portion of the Study Area to Walnut Canyon National Monument, with continuation of current management of the remaining areas by the U.S. Forest Service - 6. a recommendation for congressional designation of the Study Area as wilderness - 7. joint agency management

-The first three of these were carried forward for further assessment.
+The first three of these were carried forward for further assessment and include continued management by the U.S. Forest Service.
 The latter four options were considered but not carried forward.
-The basis for the decision are summarized in the following section.
+The basis for the decisions are summarized in the following section.